Wondering if you could utilize Android Operating system for PC?

 Method #2: Android x86 Project to the Rescue

-Android x86 is one of the most popular projects to realize Android as a desktop operating system.
+Android x86 is one of the most popular projects to realize as Android operating system for PC.

 It is an unofficial initiative by a group of developers (now grouped as a big community) to port Android OS for PC.
 It is based on AOSP with a few tweaks to make it compatible with the PC hardware (or architecture).